💻

 Running a Docker container with --privileged or dangerous capabilities allows privileged operations.

-The --privileged flag gives all capabilities to the container, and it also lifts all the limitations enforced by the device cgroup controller.
+The --privileged flag gives all to the container, and it also lifts all the limitations enforced by the device cgroup controller.
 In other words, the container can then do almost everything that the host can do.

 $ capsh --print | grep Current